-If you are planning to move a building to a new site, you'll need a building consent and in most cases a resource consent.
-This page has further information about the process of relocating a building.
+If you are planning to move a building to a new site, you’ll need a Building Consent and in some cases a Resource Consent.
+This page has further information about the process of relocating a building see related documents pages below to view our Relocated Building Information Guide.

-Prior to purchasing a second hand house Council recommends you engage a suitably qualified person (i.e. Structural Engineer, Building Consultant).
+Prior to purchasing a second hand house Council recommends you engage a suitable qualified person (i.e. A Member of the NZ Institute of Building Surveyors or a Licensed Building Practitioner (carpenter or design category)).

-This will be required by Council at Building Consent application time.
-Once you have decided the house is for you, we recommend you engage a designer to draw up the appropriate plans and specifications.
+This report will be required by Council at Building Consent application time.
+Once you have decided the house is for you we recommend you engage a designer to draw up the appropriate plans and specifications.

-Note: The building is not to be placed onto the proposed site until the Consent Application has been approved and the balance of any fees paid.
+Note: The relocated building is not to be placed onto the proposed destination site until the Consent Application has been approved and the balance of any fees paid.

 Will you need a Resource Consent?